smarie/python-azureml-client/docs/index.md

  * changing the call mode between request-response and batch requires you to change your code
  * there is no easy way to switch between remote and local call, for example for hybrid implementations (computationally intensive operations in the cloud, computationally cheap operations executed locally)

-For all these reasons, `azmlclient` offers tools to help you create higher-level APIs.
+For all these reasons, `azmlclient` offers tools to help you provide higher-level APIs.

 ### Creating the main client class